Every year, Association House programs deliver meaningful results:

 - 52% Female, 48% male

-- 39% of AHC participants do not have health insurance
+- 36% of participants directly served did not have health insurance

 Last Year at Association House: